tower1ight/World/3.Rules, Systems, Handouts/Alchemist PC Handout.md

 "Aelons subordinates negotiated a peace deal with signifier senak, returning what we know as an experimental germ variant, stolen by their former general", *pausing for effect, your boss spits, holding to tasting the air with something like disdain*
 "raynault" you say, stressing the T, interrupting before he is thoroughly done with his theatrics "We mustn't be confident in this deal, all we need do is learn. . .
-You are to join the humans as an emissary to xylaan,
+You are to join the humans as an emissary to xylaan"

 "learn what they know"
 "restrict what they know of us"